VonHeikemen/tinytina-js/README.md

 ### Installation

+You can do it in different ways.

 #### Download minified script

 Go to the [release page](https://github.com/VonHeikemen/tinytina-js/releases), download tinytina.zip and extract the minified version with all the dependencies included.
 Now you can use it directly with `node` or make it executable or create an alias, whatever your heart desires.

 #### Using the npm install command

-You can use npm to install from the repository.
+As of version 0.1.1 you can use npm to install from the repository.
+This way you can have the `tinytina` command available.

 Fetch from master.